How to Implement the Hypoglycemic and Hyperglycemic eCQMs

 Now even though we’ve reviewed how to read a specification, it’s still a bit confusing and takes time to fully grasp.
 So instead of asking you to figure it out for yourself, I have a simplified review of the populations to help guide you through these measures.

-HH-01 Logic Review
+HH-Hypo Logic Review

 The first thing to note is that this is an inverse measure.
 You want a low performance rate.
 You do not want patients in your numerator.
-Overall, this measures evaluates and reports the proportion of inpatients who are administered a hypoglycemic medication and experience a severe hypoglycemic event during the encounter.
+Overall, this measure evaluates and reports the proportion of inpatients who are administered a hypoglycemic medication and experience a severe hypoglycemic event during the encounter.

 Let’s start with the Initial Patient Population which contains the first group of patients that qualify for the measure.